-Students should apply for college-wide scholarships online.
-The application is expected to open in January.
-Applications for school scholarships are available in School offices.
-The application deadline is March 14, 2014 unless otherwise noted on application materials.
+Students should apply for college-wide and School of Planning scholarships online.
+The application is expected to open on February 15.
+Applications for all other school scholarships are available in school offices.
+The application deadline is April 1 unless otherwise noted on application materials.
 To be considered for scholarships based on financial need, be sure to submit FAFSA information to UC.

 Thanks to the generosity of numerous alumni and friends of the college, both college-wide and discipline-specific scholarships are available to students in the College of Design, Architecture, Art, and Planning.

 These scholarships are available primarily for students who are continuing in our programs at the present time, sophomore level and above.
 There are no scholarships for which entering freshman or graduate students may apply directly; they are advised to consult with the Student Financial Aid Office (340 University Pavilion or 513-556-2420) for scholarship and financial aid information.